cloudsimplus/cloudsimplus/README.md

 <a id="usage"></a>

+## 4. Project Requirements

+CloudSim Plus is a Java 17 project that uses maven for build and dependency management.
+To build and run the project, you need JDK 17+ installed and an updated version of maven (such as 3.8.6+).
+Maven is already installed on your IDE.
+Unless it's out-of-date or you want to build the project from the command line, you need to install maven into your operating system.
+All project dependencies are download automatically by maven.

-# 4. How to Use CloudSim Plus 👩🏽‍💻
+# 5. How to Use CloudSim Plus 👩🏽‍💻

 > **Warning**
 > Before trying to use this project, make sure you have JDK 17 installed.